 The molecules that make up every cell of the human organism are a form of vibrating energy.
 When all of this energy is combined, it creates an electromagnetic field that can be felt radiating from the body.
 By working with this energy and the subtle rhythms of the body, we can affect change in both body and mind through the use of still holds and gentle rocking, either in place of more traditional physical manipulations or as a complement to them.

-Developed by William and Barbara Conable, Body Mapping is a technique for increasing our kinesthetic sense.
+Developed by William and Barbara Conable, Body Mapping is a technique for increasing and refining our kinesthetic sense.
 Kinesthesia is our sense of movement: tiny receptors in our joints and muscles, and in our inner ear, give our brain information about our body's relationship to gravity and movement through space.
 During the course of our lives, this sense can become impaired through inaccurate or vague ideas about our bodies.
 Our bodies move as we believe them to be constructed, not as they are actually constructed.
 Body Mapping is a technique that helps us to better understand how our body fits together, so that we can become more efficient movers.

 Developed in the 19th century by Pehr Henrik Ling, the intention of Swedish massage is to increase blood and lymph circulation, thereby increasing delivery of oxygen and nutrients to tissues and enhancing the removal of metabolic wastes.
 Swedish strokes are generally light to medium pressure and done at a fairly quick pace.